-The 2016 Fellowships will be awarded to visual artists.
+The 2016 Fellowships were awarded to visual artists.
 The 2017 Fellowships will be awarded to composers and 2018 Fellowships will be awarded to writers.

-Additionally for 2016, three visual arts runners up will be awarded the opportunity to participate in a residency at Ox-Bow School of Art and Artists’ Residency.
+Additionally for 2016, three visual arts runners up were awarded the opportunity to participate in a residency at Ox-Bow School of Art and Artists’ Residency.
 This program will extend the impact of the Fellowships, with funding provided by the Rhode Island Foundation’s Kathryn Johnson Fund.

 The application period is now closed; please check back for the 2017 deadline.

 All applications must be submitted online by the deadline.

 Fellowship Objective and Guidelines

 The MacColl Johnson Fellowship seeks to advance the careers of artists who, through seriousness of purpose and active engagement, are committed to their artistic practice.